 The Greatest Name should be found upon the lips in the first awakening moment of early dawn.
 It should be fed upon by constant use in daily invocation, in trouble, under opposition, and should be the last word breathed when the head rests upon the pillow at night.
-It is the name of comfort, protection, happiness, illumination, love and unity.Abdu’l-Baha, Selections from the Writings of Abdu’l-Baha
+It is the name of comfort, protection, happiness, illumination, love and unity.Abdu’l-Baha, Lights of Guidance

 4. Why is “Allah-u-Abha” repeated 95 times?

 Nader Saiedi explains in his book Gate of the Heart, that the significance of the number 95 originates from the Persian Bayan, the Holy book of the Bab.
 The Bab, Himself states that 95 stands for the numerical value of “for God” (lillāh), which symbolizes the recognition of the Manifestation of God and obedience to His laws, which are inseparable from each other, as confirmed by Baha’u’llah in the opening paragraph of The Kitab-i-Aqdas:

 The first duty prescribed by God for His servants is the recognition of Him Who is the Dayspring of His Revelation and the Fountain of His laws, Who representeth the Godhead in both the Kingdom of His Cause and the world of creation.
 Whoso achieveth this duty hath attained unto all good; and whoso is deprived thereof hath gone astray, though he be the author of every righteous deed.
 It behooveth everyone who reacheth this most sublime station, this summit of transcendent glory, to observe every ordinance of Him Who is the Desire of the world.
 These twin duties are inseparable.Baha’u’llah, The Kitab-i-Aqdas